The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

-\begin{theorem}\cite{sturmfels2005toric} Let $\ct$ be a tree and $I_\ct$ be the ideal of phylogenetic invariants of the CFN model.
-Then $I_\ct$ is generated by the $2 \times 2$ minors of the matrices $M_0^{A_e|B_e}$ and $M_1^{A_e|B_e}$ which correspond to all flattenings along internal edges $e$. \end{theorem}
+\begin{theorem}\cite{sturmfels2005toric} Let $\ct$ be a phylogenetic tree and $I_\ct$ be the ideal of phylogenetic invariants of $\ct$ under the CFN model.
+Then $I_\ct$ is generated by the $2 \times 2$ minors of all matrices of the form $M_0^{A_e|B_e}$ and $M_1^{A_e|B_e}$ where $e$ is an internal edge. \end{theorem}

 The following example illustrates this construction for a small tree.